ta4j/ta4j-wiki/Forecast-Indicators.md

 RoughVolatilityForecastState state = rough.getValue(index);
 ```

-It reuses canonical EWMA moments and adds bounded log-variogram Hurst, population dispersion of the logarithmic volatility proxy, and five cumulative horizon variances by default.
+It reuses canonical EWMA moments and composes `HurstExponentIndicator` over the logarithmic volatility proxy, then applies the rough model's `[0.01, 0.49]` bound.
+Population dispersion of that proxy and five cumulative horizon variances complete the default state.
 The representation-bound `ForecastFeatureExtractors.roughVolatility()` schema exposes `[mean, volatility, roughness_hurst, vol_of_vol]` for models that intentionally use those diagnostics.
 See [Forecast State Estimation](Forecast-State-Estimation.md#rough-volatility-state) for advanced tuning, exact field semantics, warm-up, recovery, and when to prefer the smaller EWMA state.

 ## Online Change-Point State